JXLY/SIP/docs/config_file.md

 # 2. Preparing data

-SIP automatically prepares data for classification.
+SIP automatically prepares the data for classification.
 No manual operatoins are needed.

 ```
 raw_data_params: